microsoft/DirectXTK/Readme.txt

 Copyright (c) Microsoft Corporation.
 All rights reserved.

-April 24, 2017
+June x, 2017

-This package contains the "DirectX Tool Kit", a collection of helper classes for writing Direct3D 11 C++ code for Universal Windows Platform (UWP) apps for Windows 10, Windows Store apps, Windows phone 8.1 applications, Xbox One exclusive apps, Windows 8.x Win32 desktop applications, Windows 7 applications, and Windows Vista Direct3D 11.0 applications.
+This package contains the "DirectX Tool Kit", a collection of helper classes for writing Direct3D 11 C++ code for Universal Windows Platform (UWP) apps for Windows 10, Windows Store apps, Windows phone 8.1 applications, Xbox One exclusive apps, Windows 8.x Win32 desktop applications, Windows 7 Service Pack 1 applications, and Windows Vista Service Pack 2 Direct3D 11.0 applications.

-This code is designed to build with Visual Studio 2013 or 2015.
-It is recommended that you make use of VS 2013 Update 5 or VS 2015 Update 3 and Windows 7 Service Pack 1 or later.
+This code is designed to build with Visual Studio 2013 Update 5, Visual Studio 2015 Update 3, or Visual Studio 2017.
+It is recommended that you make use of VS 2015 Update 3, Windows Tools 1.4.1, and the Windows 10 Anniversary Update SDK (14393) or VS 2017 with the Windows 10 Creators Update SDK (15063).

 These components are designed to work without requiring any content from the DirectX SDK.
 For details, see "Where is the DirectX SDK?" <http://msdn.microsoft.com/en-us/library/ee663275.aspx>.